 First, if you have reams of paper, stacks of business cards and other items with current logo on them, please use them up before purchasing new pieces.
 Building names, permanent structures with your name (think etched glass) on them do not have to be changed.

-By the end of January, please update logos on social media accounts (templates can be found in the toolkit section of this portal) and all printed materials with the new lock-ups provided to your marketing contact.
+Now that it has been a few years, please update logos on social media accounts (templates can be found in the toolkit section of this portal) and all printed materials with the new lock-ups provided to your marketing contact.
 In addition, if there is a need to order new materials, please ensure the new lock-up for your college, school, department, division or office is being utilized.

 If you don’t have a marketing contact or have additional questions, please contact firstname.lastname@example.org and we’d be happy to help.